El-Hazard Role-Playing Game: Description

 A note contained in the book suggested that the game would receive a supplement in 2002 based on characters and events from El-Hazard: The Magnificent World 2, but no such supplement was released.

 Publication history

-The El-Hazard Role-Playing Game was published by Guardians of Order in 2001.
+Shannon Appelcline noted that by the year 2000, "Although Guardians was growing and expanding in exciting ways, they definitely were not ignoring their bread and butter: anime RPGs.
+Thus the year after the release of BESM second edition, Guardians published Cute & Fuzzy Seizure Monsters (2000) by freelancer Emily Dresner-Thornber, a satire of the monster-fighting genre and El-Hazard (2001), another licensed property, this one by Jesse Scoble."

 El-Hazard was the last RPG produced by Guardians of Order based on an anime license.